Overcoming adversity and led by vision for creating a company and a community with her core values at the heart of it.

 Justine has been exposed to an extremely high standard of culinary expertise throughout her career, which has not only expanded her own knowledge, but is also an integral part of what makes her chef agency selection process so successful and her role as a go to agent for chefs and clients around the world.

 From the outset, Justine’s vision was for multiple divisions, all connected by the common theme of good food and good people, with exceptionally high-standards and a personal touch.

 And to not only connect the divisions through the consistency of these values, but to also connect a wider community, both in the luxury sector and the culinary world, this vision, Justine’s passion and determination, her ethos and core values, together, make mymuybueno truly unique.

 She has spent time travelling the world over the past ten years, visiting and Michelin star establishments to both improve her palate and knowledge of current trends, as well as to connect with the world’s most accomplished chefs, building relationships and further connecting the mymuybueno growing chef and foodie community, and sharing her experiences and inspiring others.
 You can see all of the recent restaurant visits here.

-She envisioned making world-class chefs accessible, which she has succeeded in doing by not only bringing them to her cookery school, but by featuring them on her increasingly popular social media platforms: sharing their own inspirations in fortnightly chef interviews for mymuybueno Chefs Get Personal and through the widespread following on mymuybueno Chefs on Instagram with a vast following and the growing use of the hashtag #mymuybuenochefs connecting chefs and foodies across the globe to inspire one another through the sharing of their plated dishes.
+She envisioned making world-class chefs accessible, which she has succeeded in doing by not only bringing them to her Academy of Culinary Arts, but by featuring them on her increasingly popular social media platforms: sharing their own inspirations in fortnightly chef interviews for mymuybueno Chefs Get Personal and through the widespread following on mymuybueno Chefs on Instagram with a vast following and the growing use of the hashtag #mymuybuenochefs connecting chefs and foodies across the globe to inspire one another through the sharing of their plated dishes.

 Hugely passionate about sharing and championing women and to share all she has learnt on her journey as a woman in business, as well as the hurdles that life and motherhood have brought and continue to bring along the way.